DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/access-control/custom-role.md

 ## Create Folder Role

-The folder role refers to the ability to manipulate the relevant features of a module of DCE 5.0 (such as container management, microservice engine, Multicloud Management, service mesh, container registry, Workbench and global management, etc.) according to folders and subfolders.
+The folder role refers to the ability to manipulate the relevant features of a module of DCE 5.0 (such as container management, microservice engine, Multicloud Management, service mesh, container registry, Workbench and global management) according to folders and subfolders.
 Role.

 1. From the left navigation bar, click __Global Management__ -> __Access Control__ -> __Roles__ , and click __Create Custom Role__ .